 What makes a Barrett puppy “different?”
 Honestly, we’re probably not much different than the next reputable breeder you talk to.
 Our price is likely higher, and our wait time is likely longer, but you’ll probably get the same lifetime commitment from us that you’ll get elsewhere.

 If socialization is important to you, we definitely have that COVERED!!!
 Here are two links that detail how we raise our kiddos.
 The second link will walk you through a 69-day streak of daily puppy posts.
 That was done as an excercise to 1) educate the public about what goes into raising a litter, and 2) keep the new owners informed of how their puppies were progressing:

 We’re actually not sure there’s another Weimaraner breeder out there in the universe who chronicles their dogs more than we do. #archivenerds

 Bringing home a Barrett puppy also means you become part of a four-generation network of “Barrett owners” all over the country.
-You can find us in CA, OR, WA, NV, UT, AZ, WY, NM, MI, TX, NC, SC, and MA.
+You can find us in CA, AZ, OR, WA, NV, UT, WY, NM, MI, TX, NC, SC, MA, and Canada.
 We all get together for play dates, group hikes, and share personal information so that we can ask each other questions about training, and trade babysitting duties.
-As the breeder, I’m also available 24 hours a day, 7 days a week, to answer any questions you might have about your dog, no matter if he’s 12 weeks old or 15 years old.
+As the breeders, we’re also available 24 hours a day, 7 days a week, to answer any questions you might have about your dog, no matter if he’s 12 weeks old or 15 years old.

 Thank you for considering a Barrett puppy, and best wishes on your search!